-Today’s cutting-edge technology offers drivers more control over collision reporting and liability.
-Dash cams now capture images and videos of crashes and near misses alike, offering views that were once limited to drivers alone.
-In addition to helping determine fault after a collision, the videos even supply information about underlying habits before any damage is done.
+Dash cams can offer drivers more control over collision reporting and liability.
+This technology can capture images and videos of crashes and near misses, offering views that were once limited to drivers alone.
+In addition to helping determine fault after a collision, dash cam videos even supply information about underlying habits before any damage is done.

-Some drivers are initially wary about the idea of every turn being monitored, and they will echo privacy concerns that were once expressed about satellite tracking systems.
-But proactive fleets have been able to demonstrate how the latest technology can be used to back a driver’s version of events, enhance training, and support incentive programs.
+Some drivers are initially wary about the idea of every turn being monitored, and cite privacy concerns.
+But proactive fleets have been able to demonstrate how the latest technology can be used to support a driver’s version of events, enhance training, and support incentive programs.
 Even the mere presence of a camera will encourage drivers to monitor their own actions more closely.

 Camera choice determines just how useful the recorded images will be.
 Here are some things to consider in your search for the right dash cam.

 The clearest videos are produced by High Definition (1080p) equipment with night vision capabilities and a high-quality lens.
 Such features will be particularly important when trying to view important details such as vehicle models and license plates.
 A camera with motion detectors should also be considered, as it will capture images of approaching threats when a vehicle is parked.

 Durability and design

 Rugged models with secure mounts and temperature-resistant designs will be better able to withstand the operating environment of a company vehicle.
 Small cameras are discreet, giving drivers an unobstructed view through the windshield.
 Some portable models can even be removed from their mounts after a collision, to record close-up images of any related vehicle damage.

 Other features to look for are G-sensors (gravity sensors) that monitor acceleration, battery life, and notification systems.